CoronaCards/project-templates-ios/README.md

 ![Xcode-CoronaCards-Project-Template-Menu](README/Xcode-CoronaCards-Project-Template-Menu.png)

 You should see `CoronaCards Apps` as a category in the template picker.
-You can choose between the `Single CoronaView` template and the `Child CoronaView` templates:
+You can choose between the 'Single CoronaView' or the 'Child CoronaView' template:

 ![Xcode-CoronaCards-Project-Template-Picker](README/Xcode-CoronaCards-Project-Template-Picker.png)